 Track the argument, so you fully understand each choice and see it from different perspectives.
-Spot whether the argument is about the data, how it is interpreted, or about people, or vision, or values.
+Spot whether the argument is about the data, how it is interpreted, or people, or vision, or values.
 Each of these has a different resolution… or none.

-Understand the Context to Your Decision
+Understand the Context of Your Decision

 Do your homework, and explore all of the background information you can get.
 The more you go back to the base information, the more reliable your judgment will be.

-If, instead, you rely on bullet point summaries, you run the risk of tacitly accepting a bias.
+If, instead, you rely on bullet-point summaries, you run the risk of tacitly accepting a bias.
 Which data did the person who built the presentation choose?
 And what did they leave out?
 How did they interpret that data, to summarize it into short bullets?
 And what alternative analysis is available?

 Look for different sources of information and different modes of gathering it.